This post may include affiliate links. Thank you for your support.

 Instructions

-In a large saucepan, melt 2 tablespoons butter over medium heat.
-Add leeks and season with salt and pepper.
+.
+Add the leeks and season with salt and pepper.
 Cook, stirring occasionally, until softened, about 4 minutes.
-Set aside.

-• Reduce heat to a gentle simmer.
-Cook until parsnips and potatoes are very tender but still hold their shape, about 15 – 20 minutes.
+• Simmer Potatoes and Parsnips: Cook until parsnips and potatoes until they're very tender but still hold their shape, about 15 – 20 minutes.

-• Use a slotted spoon to remove sprigs of thyme from milk/butter and discard.
+• Remove Thyme from Warm Cream: Use a slotted spoon to remove the sprigs of thyme from the warmed cream and discard the thyme.
 DO NOT discard the garlic cloves!

 Notes